sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/overview.md

 - **Seamless integration**: Async APIs are managed alongside synchronous APIs within the Tyk platform, providing a unified developer portal, consistent security policies and centralised analytics.
 - **Flexibility and scalability**: Tyk Streams can be deployed in various architectures, from simple single-node setups to large-scale distributed deployments and can handle high-throughput event processing scenarios.

-By leveraging Tyk Streams, organisations can unlock the full potential of their event-driven architectures while benefiting from the robust API management capabilities of the Tyk platform.
+By leveraging Tyk Streams, organizations can unlock the full potential of their event-driven architectures while benefiting from the robust API management capabilities of the Tyk platform.